Tkko/flutter_smart_auth/README.md

   if (res.hasData) {
     final code = res.requireData.code;

-    /// The code can be null if the SMS is received but the code is not extracted from it if (code == null) return;
+    /// The code can be null if the SMS was received but the code was not extracted from it if (code == null) return;
     //  Use the code
   } else if (res.isCanceled) {